ang-uio/Text-Mining/episodes/10-lexical-dispersion-plot.md

 ## Lexical Dispersion Plot

 Keypoints:
-- "Lexical dispersion is a visualisation that allows us to see where a particular term appears across a document or set of documents"
+- Lexical dispersion is a visualisation that allows us to see where a particular term appears across a document or set of documents.
-- "We used NLTK's ```dispersion_plot``` ."
+- We can use NLTK's ```dispersion_plot``` for this.

 We can plot lexical dispersion of particular tokens.
 Lexical dispersion is a measure of how frequently a word appears across the parts of a corpus.
 This plot notes the occurrences of a word and how many words from the beginning of the corpus it appears (word offsets).
 This is particularly useful for a corpus that covers a longer time period and for which you want to analyse how specific terms were used more or less frequently over time.